 That’s why eye doctors advise anyone who is diabetic to check for this condition at least once a year.

 And yes, this goes for those who haven’t had any known eye-related problems so far.
 Severe diabetic retinopathy can be present without any noticeable symptoms.

 And what with the number of those with diabetes growing each year (and not just here in the U.S.) it would seem that artificial intelligence has a crucial part to play.
 To put it simply, it is a type of learning that one can ‘teach’ to a machine, like a computer.

 In the modern age, AI (artificial intelligence) is used for handwriting recognition, facial recognition, and voice recognition, and this is just the tip of the iceberg!
 Healthcare leaders are looking for new ways of using AL to make the diagnosis and treatment of patients more efficient.

 This can benefit the branch of medicine which has to do with the eyes, and ophthalmology because it can help in the more accurate identification of lesions and any other signs of diabetic retinopathy.

 By using computers and AL in this way, there are significant improvements in inpatient care.

 Why It’s So Beneficial

 It makes sense, doesn’t it?
-If we have a machine that tells us what we need to do and what we don’t in order to prevent, improve, and treat our condition, that makes things easier for us as a patient.
+If we have a machine that tells us what we need to do and what we don’t to prevent, improve, and treat our condition, that makes things easier for us as a patients.
 Not to mention it saves us a lot of time.

 Otherwise, this process can be very bothersome and time-consuming.
-Putting a toll on ophthalmologists who have to go through so many eye photos (there are more than enough of those with diabetes, after all).
+This puts a toll on ophthalmologists who have to go through so many eye photos (there are more than enough of those with diabetes, after all).